 Lacks the Zoom feature:

-35mm prime lens lack the zoom in and out feature.
-So, if you want to shoot a portrait picture of someone outdoors so you can add the scenery dramatically in the picture, you won’t be able to zoom in and out with the lens.
+35mm prime lens lacks the zoom in and out part.
+So, if you want to shoot a portrait picture of someone outdoors to add the scenery dramatically to the picture, you won’t be able to zoom in and out with the lens.
 You’ll have to do it manually- by moving closer or farther from your subject.

 Expensive: